SciComp Inc. Newsletter

 - Funding spread, borrow rate, choice of day count basis and holiday calendar support, switches for inclusion of accrued interest upon call, conversion, put, or default

-Need more information on the Standard Convertible Bond Pricing Model?
+Need more information on the Ultimate Convertible Bond Pricing Model?
 Contact SciComp sales.

 The CDS Pricer employs an intensity-based framework to price a standard credit default swap contract with upfront payment and subsequent running coupons.
 A CDS Calibrator is included to extract the underlying piecewise constant hazard curve from standard CDS market quotes.